Canada to target methane leaks from oil and gas operations in new rules | Headlines

 New regulations were also expected from Egypt and Brazil.
 "I am pleased to announce Egypt's intention to develop internal or domestic methane regulations in its oil and gas sector by the end of 2024," Egypt's petroleum minister Tarek El Molla said during a panel presentation.

-Brazil is the world's fifth-largest methane emitter, according to the International Energy Agency, with most of the gas coming from its livestock industry.
-Egypt, meanwhile, is among the biggest methane emitters in Africa due to flaring in its oil and gas operations.
+Egypt is among the biggest methane emitters in Africa due to flaring in its oil and gas operations.
+Meanwhile, Brazil is the world's fifth-largest methane emitter, according to the International Energy Agency, with most of the gas coming from its livestock industry.

+Brazil aims to complete new regulations for oil and gas firms to cut methane emissions by the end of 2025, with draft guidelines to be floated next year, Energy Minister Alexandre Silveira said during the panel.
+He did not mention agricultural methane emissions.
 "What we are seeing at COP28 is a pivot to implementation," Rick Duke, U.S. deputy special envoy for climate change, told Reuters.
-Though China, the world's biggest methane emitter, is not a signatory to the global methane pledge, its efforts to abate the gas are at the forefront of its activities at COP28, with several technical presentations from methane-emitting sectors like agriculture.

-However, China's climate envoy Xie Zhenhua talked down the country's abatement capabilities, saying on Saturday that as a developing nation it was "willing but not as able" as other countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)